coreexponentdev/full-stack-engineer-intern-assessment/README.md

 ## Frontend
+- Choose one of the following:
-Create a frontend application using frontend technologies such as HTML, CSS, JavaScript.
-Make sure to utilize the REST API you created in the previous section.
+* Create a frontend application using frontend technologies such as HTML, CSS, JavaScript utilizing the REST API you created in the previous section.

+* Create a frontend application as follows:
+##### Air Quality Assessment Tool

+Create a simple Air Quality Assessment Tool using the front end technologies of your choice that utilizes Open AQ (https://docs.openaq.org/docs) Platform API.
+It will have the ability to compare the Air Quality of two cities.

+The tool must:

+Allow the user to input two cities
+Display the air quality of the corresponding cities, allowing the user to compare the two Gracefully handle any API or user errors
+Tool should be easily used by the general public

 ## Submission